 Cyclical maintenance is major work, usually carried out periodically, for example, gutter cleaning, on a yearly basis and paintwork, every 5 years.

 Owners can opt to have additional work carried out, through the cyclical maintenance programme, subject to their having a clear factoring account.
-The Association can, on request, arrange, for example, the painting of window frames and flat entrance doors, or to carry out an annual service to gas fires and boilers.
+The Association can, on request, arrange, for example, the painting of window frames and flat entrance doors.

 Detailed costs for such additional items are advised, prior to the works commencing.